bellingboe/LANGUAGE-PHP/README.md

 Purpose / Features
 =====

-The full purpose and scope has yet tp be cleary defined but right now it does the folling:
+The full purpose and scope has yet to be cleary defined but right now it does the following:
- - Gets the base stem (singlaru) of any English word.
+ - Gets the base stem (singlar) of any English word.
 Ex: "communities" => "community" (Porter Stemming Algorithm)

 Todo
 =====